Selfadhesivity in Gaussian conditional independence structures: Preliminaries

 We are mostly interested in Gaussian (i.e., multivariate normal) distributions.
-These distributions are specified by a small number of parameters, namely the mean vector $\mu \in \BB R^N$ and the covariance matrix $\Sigma \in \PD_N$.
+These distributions are specified by a small number of parameters, namely by the mean vector $\mu \in \BB R^N$ and the covariance matrix $\Sigma \in \PD_N$, where $\PD_N$ is the set of positive definite matrices.
 Throughout this article, ``Gaussian'' means ``regular Gaussian'', i.e., the covariance matrix is strictly positive~definite.
-For positive semidefinite covariance matrices, which lie on the boundary of the $\PD$ cone, the CI~theory is algebraically more complicated and valid inference properties for regular Gaussians can fail to be valid for singular ones; see \cite{Studeny},~Section~2.3.6.
+For positive semidefinite covariance matrices, which lie on the boundary of $\PD_N$, the CI~theory is algebraically more complicated and valid inference properties for regular Gaussians can fail to be valid for singular ones; see \cite[Section~2.3.6]{Studeny}.